ShineiArakawa/ImagePipeline/README.md

 [![License](https://img.shields.io/badge/-OpenCV-brightgreen)](https://img.shields.io/badge/-OpenCV-brightgreen)

 # ImagePipeline
-Fast editing GUI tool for large amount of images at one time.
+Fast and scalable GUI tool for editing large amount of images at one time.

 ## Introduction
 A large number of images can be processed at once.
 Multi-threading allows for fast loading, editing, and saving of images, and converts large amounts of image data in a short period of time.